Unscripted Content

 Creator • Producer • Head of Development • Story Producer • Casting Director • Editor • Post Production Supervisor • Music Supervisor • Graphics

 Reality Room: Battle Royale is the COVID-19 compliant spin-off of Reality Room.
-The season 1 format involves four roommates competing in three competitions each episode, one winner named each week.
-The winner of the first competition wins safety and cannot vote while the three losers vote off one of their own.
-The winner of the second competition has the sole vote to banish one final roommate and decide who will move on to the finals with them.
-The winner of the final episode is the reigning champion of Reality Room: Battle Royale and has the opportunity to return for the following episode and defend their title, as well as the special season finale that featured winners from each episode.
+The season 1 format involves four roommates competing in three competitions in each episode, leaving a single winner each week.
+The winner of the first competition wins safety and cannot vote, while the three losers vote off one of their own.
+The winner of the second competition has the sole vote to banish one final roommate and decide who will move on to the final with them.
+The winner of the final competition is the reigning champion of Reality Room: Battle Royale, and has the opportunity to return for the following episode to defend their title.
+In an effort to utilize returning cast members, the season finale featured winners from each episode.
 There were a total of 6 episodes, 18 contestants, and 18 competitions over the course of the season.

 In the second season of Reality Room: Battle Royale, 16 contestants were split into teams of four.
 In the first round of competition, each team followed the season 1 format, but only competed in two competitions and ended the episode with two roommates left standing.
 The two surviving roommates of each team completed this process a second time against another team.
 The final four then completed three challenges, leaving us with a winner of the season.
 Each competition added $10 to roommates’ personal bank accounts and the roommates could use this money to bribe people throughout the game.
 The winner of the season also won a $10 bonus for the rest of their team.
-This season is in post-production and has a total of 7 episodes, 15 competitions, 16 roommates, and $210 in prize money.
+This season had a total of 7 episodes, 15 competitions, 16 roommates, and $210 in prize money.
+Unfortunately, the season was never released.
+After production wrapped in the Spring of 2021, my co-producer Marie Granger and I left Elon to study in Los Angeles for our Fall 2021 semester.
+We passed the show off to two of our crew members who would become the new producers for Reality Room, but the footage for the entire season was on a hard drive that malfunctioned, and our footage was lost.
+This season took the Battle Royale format to its greatest evolution and along with excellent development, had some of the best overall design and aesthetic work we had ever done.
+This was a horrible loss and although the production was better than ever before, it will never get the recognition it deserved!

 Season 1 of Reality Room: Battle Royale is available on YouTube.